openstack/manila/doc/source/contributor/development-environment-devstack.rst

 Now that you have cloned the devstack repository, you need to configure devstack before deploying it.
 This is done with a ``local.conf`` file.
 For manila, the local.conf file can also determine which back end(s) are set up.
+The choice of back end(s) is important because there are optional API features in Manila `that are not supported by some drivers
+<../admin/share_back_ends_feature_support_mapping.html>`_.

 .. caution::

-    When using devstack with the below configurations, be aware that you will be setting up fake storage.
+    When using devstack with the below configurations, be aware that you will be setting up with node local storage.
 The `LVM`, `Generic`, `ZFSOnLinux` drivers have not been developed for production use.
     They exist to provide a vanilla development and testing environment for manila contributors.

 DHSS=False (`driver_handles_share_servers=False`) mode:
 `````````````````````````````````````````````````````````